meganfister/Lab5/README.md

 #### Part 1 - Blinking an LED
 Open the blink program (File>Examples>Basics>Blink) and download it to the Arduino.

-a.
-What does this program do?
+_a.
+What does this program do?_

+Turns an LED on for one second, then off for one second, repeatedly.

-b.
-What are the major sections of the computer program and what does each section do?
+_b.
+What are the major sections of the computer program and what does each section do?_

-Your LED flashes with a delay from the uploaded code.
-Decrease this delay (after both write instructions) until the LED just stops blinking—that is until the light is still blinking but appears to stay constantly illuminated.
+The first section of the program is setup.
+It initializes digital pin LED_BUILTIN as an output.
+The next section is a loop that runs forever.
+It turns the LED on by making the voltage high, waits for a set period of time (currently one second) and then it turns the LED off by making the voltage slow and waits another second before repeating.

 _a.
 What is the value of your delay now?_